Quick tip for bloggers to see Pinterest repins and pin performance on individual pins on Pinterest even with the new stats!

 Help!
 Pinterest not showing repins is driving me crazy, I need to see how many repins on Pinterest I have.

 If you want to learn how to see repins on Pinterest, you’ve come to the right place!

 Since October 2017, you can’t see Pinterest repins individually anymore, now you can only see “engagement stats” for each pin.

 It’s 2020 and we are all STILL adjusting to this change!
 Not only that, but Pinterest just made a big announcement in February that they are encouraging pinners to pin fresh, high-quality content that hasn’t been pinned to Pinterest before.
-That can mean great high quality pins for new posts but it can also mean new images for existing posts and pages.
+That means great high quality pins for new posts but it can also mean making new images for existing posts and pages to target new audiences.

 That actually makes repin information EVEN MORE relevant.
 If you need to come up with new pin images, you really really need to know how your existing pins are performing and whether they are actually being repinned!

 That repin information can help you decide what kind of fresh new content will perform well in the future.
 With this new focus on fresh content, content creators need to know what kinds of pins will inspire pinners to engage with, save, and click on your pins!

 Right now, if you open one of your own pins within Pinterest, by clicking on it, both on mobile and desktop, you will see aggregate engagement information including: